ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

 GUI conversion
 --------------
 There is a built-in mechanism to convert code in command language into Python.
 To do this, you first paste the command language into the Python editor.
-In EnSight's **Execution** tab, you can use the right-mouse button menu to select and copy lines of command language.
+On EnSight's **Execution** tab, you can use the right-mouse button menu to select and copy lines of command language.

 Next, select the text in the editor and use the **Edit** menu to select either